Rhode Island Felony Charging Process

 The first is called the indictment process.
-This involves a member of the prosecution or Attorney General’s Office presenting some of its evidence to a group of individuals randomly selected from the community that compose a grand jury.
+This involves a member of the prosecution or Attorney General’s Office presenting some of its evidence to a group of individuals randomly selected from the community that composes a grand jury.

-Grand jurors sit in secrecy to review this evidence in order to determine if there is probable cause, or reason to be believe based on the specific facts, that a person committed one or more felony offenses.
+Grand jurors sit in secrecy to review this evidence in order to determine if there is probable cause or reason to be believe based on the specific facts, that a person committed one or more felony offenses.